Announcement

 Our committee have spent many hours in the last week meeting with West Cycle (peak body for riders in WA); officials from DBCA, and Department of Transport.

 We have submitted a request for an organisational exemption to the relevant legislation.
-We are assured that the State Government is very supportive of our endeavours.
+The State Government is very supportive of our endeavours.

 Engaged with volunteers and participants.